finkusuma-dev/frontendmenter-blog-preview-card/README.md

 - Usually when I saw a card component, it didn't have interactive elements inside the card.
 But the card element itself as a whole is interactive (can get focus, hover, has animation, etc).
 So this challange is a bit confusing to me.
 But nevertheless, I did the challenge by adding the anchor element inside the heading, wrapping the text.
 - I used `figure` element to wrap the image, but I removed it.
 As this is only a component, and the blog page will list many of this components so the image won't relate with the main content of the page.
 What is you opinion?
 - Do you wrap published date with the `time` element?
+- On this challenge I tried using BEM together with nested CSS.
+Do recommend this method for more complex challenge?
 - I welcome any suggestions or improvements for the rest of the code.
 - And I would appreciate if you're willing to read my process and discoveries.
 Any feedback and comments I'll appreciate it.